RDjarbeng/RDjarbeng/_posts/2023-10-25-Install_NodeJs_on_Raspberry_Pi.md

 author: Richard
 ---

-# Install-NodeJs-on-Raspberry-Pi
+# How to install NodeJs on the Raspberry Pi 4

-How to install NodeJs on the Raspberry Pi - tested on Raspberry Pi 4B using the terminal
+Tested on Raspberry Pi 4B using the terminal

 Steps:
 Assuming you have a Raspberry Pi already setup.
 If you need help setting up find resources [here](https://www.raspberrypi.com/documentation/computers/getting-started.html)